canonical/lxd/doc/rest-api.md

     {
-        "api_extensions": [],                           # List of API extensions added after the API was marked stable "api_status": "development",                    # API implementation status (one of, development, stable or deprecated)
+        "api_extensions": [],                           # List of API extensions added after the API was marked stable "api_status": "stable",                         # API implementation status (one of, development, stable or deprecated)
         "api_version": "1.0",                           # The API version as a string
         "auth": "trusted",                              # Authentication state, one of "guest", "untrusted" or "trusted" "config": {                                     # Host configuration